-After a long hard day, nothing is better than coming home to your pet.
-It can strike a chord of jealousy, however, when your dog is peacefully curled up in the same spot where you left him several hours ago.
+After a long hard day, nothing is better than coming home to a pet.
+It can strike a chord of jealousy, however, when your furry friend is peacefully curled up in the same spot where you left him several hours ago.

-Often times the place your pup chooses to curl up is in your bed, right on the pillow where you lay your head at night.
-But have you ever wondered why he prefers that exact spot to make his nest for slumber?
+Often times the place dogs choose to curl up is in your bed, right on the pillow where you lay your head at night.
+But have you ever wondered why your pooch prefers that exact spot to make his nest for slumber?

-Why Does My Dog like to Sleep on My Pillow?
+Why Does Your Dog Like to Sleep on Your Pillow?

 The first and perhaps most obvious reason why your dog likes to sleep on your pillow is for simple comfort.

-Pillows are soft, malleable, and snuggly, making it the perfect place for your dog to make his nest.
+Pillows are soft, malleable, and snuggly, making it the perfect place to sleep well at night.
 It’s comfortable enough that you want to sleep on it, right?
 Chances are your pup just thinks it’s a good snooze spot, too.

 On the flip side, your dog may think he’s actually the pack leader.

 Does he run ahead of you on walks, behave aggressively towards you. or show other signs of dominance over you?
-This is an indication of a dog who still needs some training to recognize you as the alpha of the pack.
+This is an indication that he still needs some training to recognize you as the alpha of the pack.

-If your dog doesn’t try to dominate you but you have other pets or even children or a partner, your dog could be marking his territory over them, rather than over you.
+Even if he doesn’t try to dominate you but you have a partner, children, or other pets, he could be marking his territory over them, rather than over you.

 You know how certain scents are comforting to you, like the smell of hot cocoa on a cold day?
 Well, your scent has the same calming effect on your dog.